Walleclipse/iWildCam_2019_FGVC6/README.md

 ```
 python detect_crop_image.py
 ```
-In my method, I first run object detection and crop the bounding box for classification.
+In my method, I first run object detection and crop the bounding box, then use the cropped image for classification.
 #### 3. Train the Model
 ```
 python train_model.py